perceptimatic/faetarspeech/index.md

 - **Using pre-trained acoustic models or language models.** Participants focus on the most effective way to make use of models pre-trained on other languages.
 - **Using unlabelled data.** The challenge data also includes ~20 hrs of unlabelled data.
 Participants focus on finding the most effective way to make use of it.
 - **Dirty data.** The training data was extracted and automatically aligned from long-form audio and partial transcriptions in “cluttered” word processor files, relying on (error-prone) VAD, scraping, and alignment.
-Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance.
+Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance. *Participants seeking to participate in the Dirty Data challenge should indicate this on the registration form.**

 ###  Criteria for judging submissions